Nihalrt/ClusterChat/README.md

-# Multi-Client Chat Application
+# ClusterChat

 ## Overview

-The Multi-Client Chat Application is a simple yet effective Java-based chat system that enables multiple clients to connect to a central server and exchange real-time messages.
+A Multi-Client Chat Application simple yet effective Java-based chat system that enables multiple clients to connect to a central server and exchange real-time messages.
 This project consists of both client-side and server-side implementations, allowing users to chat with each other seamlessly.

 ## Features